Inference for conditioned Galton-Watson trees from their Harris path: Main results

 where $Lip_{1}\left([-\delta,\delta],\mathbf{R}\right)$ denotes the set of $1$-Lipschitz continuous functions on $[-\delta,\delta]$.
 Now, let $\phi$ be an element of $Lip_{1}\left([-\delta,\delta],\mathbf{R}\right)$, we have that

-To prove that the supremum taken in the above inequality can be small as soon as the trees are large enough, we use the following lemma that gives the uniform convergence of the expectation of Lipschitz functionals of the $\widehat{\lambda}[\tau^i_{n_i}]$'s. \begin{lem}We have, \end{lem} The proof of the lemma has been postponed to the end of the section.
+To prove that the supremum taken in the above inequality will be small as soon as the trees are large enough, we use the following lemma that gives the uniform convergence of the expectation of Lipschitz functionals of the $\widehat{\lambda}[\tau^i_{n_i}]$'s. \begin{lemma}For any $\epsilon>0$, there exists $A\in\mathbf{N}$ such that, \end{lemma} The proof of the lemma has been postponed to the end of the section.
 In light of this lemma, we get

 Consequently, using the above result in conjunction with \eqref{eq:ineqWass}, \eqref{eq:ascv} and \eqref{eq:duality}, we have